Meet the Farmers and Producers

 Laundry Farms – Terry has farmed all his life in the County.
 He bought his father’s farm and today he and Jean now work 400 plus acres together.
 Their roadside stand on County Road 1, just outside Picton is a glorious sight, especially in the autumn, with apples, squash, pumpkins and gourds, peppers and corn.
 In summer, it’s pick your own strawberries, and a wonderful selection of fresh produce and sweet corn available everyday.
 Jean enjoys working with our local chefs supplying them with great fruit and vegetables.

 Honey Wagon Farms – Retired seniors Sandi and Ed Taylor own a small, friendly, farm-gate operation located just outside the town of Picton.
 They were drawn to market gardening because of their love of working alongside Mother Nature and their enjoyment in meeting and chatting with folks old and new.
 They farm without the use of herbicides, fungicides or pesticides and amend their soil with commercial fertilizer and green manure.
 They introduce specialty veggies in response to suggestions of chefs and customers alike.
 Their vegetables are a staple of fine dining in County and Kingston restaurants and can also be found at the farm gate and on Saturdays at their Kingston Market stall.
-The Taylors also have a small maple syrup operation following the time- honored tradition of their forefathers.
+The Taylors also have a small maple syrup operation following the time- honoured tradition of their forefathers.
 They gather sap in buckets, boil on an open wood fired evaporator and filter through felt.

 Additional Local Farmers, Producers and Suppliers